DominicWrege/IliasReviewImprover/README.md

 npm run build
 ```

-After that you can find you extensions in the build directory.
+After that you can find the ready extensions in the build directory.

 ### run